gofractally/psibase/services/user/AdminSys/monitors/README.md

 Open `http://localhost:8080` and you will be able to see the Admin-Sys panel with the embedded dashboards.

 ## Running locally

+You don't need to, but if you prefer or have to run this in the same server, you can execute the following steps.

 Grok exporter listens to psibase logs and extracts the metrics.